Snake (video game genre): History

 The Snake genre began with the 1976 arcade video game Blockade written by Lane Hauck and Ago Kiss and published by Gremlin Industries.
 It was cloned as Bigfoot Bonkers the same year.
 In 1977, Atari, Inc. released two Blockade-inspired games: the arcade game Dominos and Atari VCS game Surround.
 Surround was one of the nine Atari VCS launch titles in the US and was sold by Sears under the name Chase.
 That same year, a similar game was launched for the Bally Astrocade as Checkmate.
 Mattel released Snafu for the Intellivision console in 1982.

 The first known home computer version, Worm, was programmed by Peter Trefonas for the TRS-80 and published by CLOAD magazine in 1978.
 Versions followed from the same author for the PET and Apple II.
-An authorized version of the Hustle arcade game, itself a clone of Blockcade, was published by Milton Bradley for the TI-99/4A in 1980.
+An authorized version of the Hustle arcade game, itself a clone of Blockade, was published by Milton Bradley for the TI-99/4A in 1980.

 The single-player Snake Byte was published in 1982 for Atari 8-bit computers, Apple II, and VIC-20; a snake eats apples to complete a level, growing longer in the process.
 In Snake for the BBC Micro (1982), by Dave Bresnen, the snake is controlled using the left and right arrow keys relative to the direction it is heading in.
 The snake increases in speed as it gets longer, and there is only one life.

 Nibbler (1982) is a single-player arcade game where the snake fits tightly into a maze, and the gameplay is faster than most snake designs.
 Another single-player version is part of the 1982 Tron arcade game, themed with light cycles.
 It reinvigorated the snake concept, and many subsequent games borrowed the light cycle theme.

 Starting in 1991, Nibbles was included with MS-DOS for a period of time as a QBasic sample program.
 In 1992, Rattler Race was released as part of the second Microsoft Entertainment Pack.
 It adds enemy snakes to the familiar apple-eating gameplay.

 In 1998, the mobile game Snake was released for Nokia 6110.
 The game was popular, and Nokia released a series of reiterations, including Snake II, Snake EX, Snake EX2, Snake III, Snakes, Snake Xenzia and Snakes Subsonic.
 As the game graphics and gameplay evolved, it became less popular.